youaregod666/Test-MineOS-Setup/README.md

 # Test-MineOS-Setup

-This Repositories was discontinued in 2023.
+This Repositorie was discontinued in 2023.
 Please use [HillOS](https://github.com/youaregod666/HillOS)